Cognizant: Layoffs

-200 senior executives, above the Director's Level were dismissed because they were not able to catch up with the latest technologies.
-The number of the executives that were dismissed is unusually high and questions the ability of the company to catch up with the latest technologies.
+200 senior executives above the director level were dismissed because they were not able to catch up with the latest technologies.
+The number of executives who were dismissed is unusually high and brings into question the ability of the company to catch up with the latest technologies.

 In 2017, eight employees filed petitions with the labor department, complaining Cognizant forced them to resign as part of a performance-based review.
 The labor department closed the case in favor of employees and advised company management to give one more opportunity for the petitioners to prove themselves.
 At the time Cognizant had also rolled out a ‘voluntary separation program’ for directors, associate vice-presidents and senior VP's which compensated them with 6–9 months of their salary.
 In 2017, approximately 6000 Cognizant employees in Hyderabad/Bangalore/Chennai lost their job as a part of company's annual performance review process.

 On July 1, 2023, Cognizant acquired the Microsoft/Nuance Dragon Ambient eXperience US medical scribes division.
 On January 8, 2024, Cognizant laid off over 700 of those US medical scribes and managers to migrate the US hospital accounts to their Indian scribes division in a rolling/tiered fashion with termination dates at the end of February and March 2024.
 In addition, approximately 40 of the US employees (thus not triggering the WARN Act, which stipulates a minimum of 50 employees) were terminated immediately on January 8, 2024, with only 1 month's severance pay instead of the 2 months' severance that would have been required by the WARN Act.

+Project Leap layoffs

+Under its "Project Leap" transformation initiative launched in April 2026, Cognizant initiated a major workforce restructuring to pivot toward an AI-led service delivery model.
+The program set aside an estimated $230 million to $320 million in restructuring charges—primarily for employee severance—to reallocate resources toward automated platforms, generative AI tools, and strategic infrastructure investments.
+While initial company guidance pointed to approximately 4,000 job cuts (~1% of its global workforce), industry analysts and financial reports indicated that total job eliminations could range between 12,000 and 15,000, primarily affecting mid-level management and routine delivery roles across its offshore hubs in India.
+Despite the headcount reductions, Cognizant maintained that Project Leap was designed to reshape its delivery pyramid rather than downsize the company entirely, continuing its annual intake of over 20,000 fresh university graduates to build a leaner, AI-native workforce.